nevrome/currycarbon/README.md

 #### Running the golden tests

-Because the golden tests can not run on stackage as they are set up now (see the discussion [here](https://github.com/nevrome/currycarbon/issues/17)) I hit them behind an environment variable.
+Because the golden tests can not run on stackage as they are set up now (see the discussion [here](https://github.com/nevrome/currycarbon/issues/17)) I hid them behind an environment variable.
 You can run them with

 ```bash
 CURRY_RUN_GOLDEN=true stack test --pedantic